 Short bio for conferences etc

-At UTS Peter is leading a team which is working with key stakeholders to implement university-wide eResearch infrastructure, including an institutional data repository, as well as collaborating widely with research communities at the institution on specific research challenges.
+At UTS and UWS Peter lead the team that implemented the university-wide eResearch infrastructure as well as collaborating widely with research communities at the institution on specific research challenges.
 His research interests include repositories, digital libraries, and the use of The Web in scholarly communication.

 Summary